-The long, heavy fruits of the sausage tree can be up to 90 cm in length and 12 kg in weight.
+The long heavy fruits of the sausage tree can be up to 90 cm in length and 12 kg in weight.
 They are very fibrous and sometimes used as a purgative in local medicines.
 Both ripe and unripe fruits are toxic to humans.
-The fruits of this tree can also do considerable damage if they fall on vehicles or unsuspecting passersby!
+The fruits of this tree can also do considerable damage if they fall on vehicles or unsuspecting passer-by!

 Kigelia africana is used in a variety of commercial applications to treat skin complaints.
 Research into its anti-bacterial, anti-fungal and anti-tumour activity is ongoing.

 The wood of the tree also provides good quality timber for fences, planking, boxes and canoes.
 Sausage trees are also planted on riverbanks to stabilise them, whilst out in the open savanna their broad canopies make them a useful shade tree as well.